GeoscienceAustralia/wagl/docs/source/hdf5.rst

 * number of row the table contains
 * column(s) to be used as the index

-An example of the attributes attached to a table dataset whose source is a Numpy structured array is given below as a *yaml* document which is what would be yielded if using the command line utility *gaip_convert*:
+An example of the attributes attached to a table dataset whose source is a Numpy structured array is given below as a *yaml* document which is what would be yielded if using the command line utility *wagl_convert*:

 .. code-block:: yaml